learn-co-students/swift-wwdc-badges-collections-ios-0616/README.md

 ## Objectives

+1. Write functions that accept and return collections.
+2. Use arrays and dictionaries in loops.
+3. Unwrap the optionals returned from accessed a collection.
+4. Combine data held across multiple collections to get a meaningful result.

 ## Introduction

 You're helping out at Apple's [Worldwide Developers Conference](https://developer.apple.com/wwdc/) this year.
 Your task is to print various pieces of information regarding each of the eight speakers at the conference.
+However, you must not assume that the event information that you have been provided is correct or complete. **There are mistakes in the data that you will need to handle with optionals.**

 ## Instructions